psychemedia/storytelling-notes/macpherson.md

 ![Hanging to Music: "A minstrel condemned to the gallows obtained permission that one of his companions shonld accompany hîm to his execution, and play his favourite instrument on the ladder of the gallows."
 In: Manners, Custom and Dress During the Middle Ages and During the Renaissance Period, by Paul Lacroix](https://ia600307.us.archive.org/6/items/mannerscustomand10940gut/10940-h/images/fig350.png)

 Probably nothing is now known of this minstrel of 1490, but there ia a close resemblance between the two incidents.
-If the execution of 1490 took place at Banffe, or, indeed, in any other part of Europe, there would have been notbing extraordinary if the hanged "minstrel" had been a Gypsy, like him of the year 1700.
+If the execution of 1490 took place at Banffe, or, indeed, in any other part of Europe, there would have been nothing extraordinary if the hanged "minstrel" had been a Gypsy, like him of the year 1700.
 At any rate, the coincidence is worth pointing out.

 David MacRitchie.